archethic-foundation/archethic-docs/docs/participate/archethic-wallet.md

 These data are stored in clear text because they are not sensitive.

 **On the other hand, the information related to security management must be protected.** Here again, Hive is used but the stored values are encrypted.
 Hive provides a helper function to generate a secure encryption key using the [Fortuna](https://en.wikipedia.org/wiki/Fortuna_%28PRNG%29) random number generator.
-The key is stored base 64 encoded in a secure space via the [FlutterSecureStorage library](https://pub.dev/packages/flutter_secure_storage).
+The key is stored base64 encoded in a secure space via the [FlutterSecureStorage library](https://pub.dev/packages/flutter_secure_storage).

 ```dart
 static Future<Vault> getInstance() async {